 Cancer affects more people than once could possibly take into reality in devastating ways; as much as a million lives are expected to pass from this abnormal cell-growth disease.
-With my personal story of growing up with oncologist family members and seeing firsthand of the effects that cancer had on people I know, it's heart wrenching to not yet see an absolute cure for this disease.
+It's heart wrenching to not yet see an absolute cure for this disease.

 However, there may be a breakthrough with the developing cure process called immunotherapy; the Cancer Research Institute, a top-leading 501(c)(3) nonprofit organization with the mission to fight cancer utilizing the body's own immune system, may just be the one to win this battle.

 The Cancer Research Institute

 Founded in 1953, the Cancer Research Institute, or CRI, is a not-for-profit organization with total dedication in the field of cancer immunology and cancer immunotherapy.
 For more than 67 years, the mission has never changed: their unwavering goal to discover the proper and effective treatment is well underway, and they are recognized as the world's leading nonprofit funder regarding immunotherapy.

 As a non-profit, their funds are generated and drawn from the general public; from individuals to foundations to corporations, the operating budget is raised annually to take a step further in achieving the mission.
 Majority of the dollars raised each year, around 87%, go to programs, CRI says; the organization strives to consciously spend the philanthropic donations.

 We fund the most innovative research by young scientists, invest in clinical studies of promising new treatments, and serve as a bridge between the lab and the clinic.
 To date as of now, CRI has invested $445 million to fund more than 3,400 scientists all over the world.
 With 67+ years of experience funding research on the immune system and cancer, CRI is leading the way and ushering in a new era when patients with all types of cancer can be treated and cured with immunotherapy.